gajajan/graph_databases/README.md

 ```bash
 sh import-test.sh
 ```
+Initial password and username are set to `root`.

 The Gremlin Console is located in the `/orientdb/bin/` folder.
 You can use initialization files to connect to databases, which are located in the `/init-files-gremlin/` folder.
 The command for this in the interactive shell is in the form
 ```bash